ShauryaS31/AI-Web-Scraper/Readme.md

 Then in main.py:
 1. we will start with building the UI with streamlit.
 2. Grab data from the website that we want to scrape using Selenium then pass it to a LLM.
-3. Clean the data using LangChain.
-4. Use OLLAMA to run the LLM.
+3. Parsing Content with OLLAMA (LLM).
-5. Display the data in the UI.
+4. Display the data in the UI.

+we made to scrape file:
+first using web driver
+second using an external proxy website called Bright Data.